 To learn more, join our Forum: https://junior.forum.robocup.org/

 RCJ is targeted for primary and secondary school students.
 Students that compete at RCJ are expected to be able to read and write programs for their robots on their own, without significant help from adult mentors.
 Students over age 19 are not allowed on RCJ teams.

-Since RCJ 2018 there are no division between the primary and secondary age categories for the international event:
+Since RCJ 2018 there are no divisions between the primary and secondary age categories for the international event:

 - Teams with all student members age 14 to 19-year-old are considered Junior.